amonks/monument/costs.md

 ## Statue

-By componentizing the statue separately from the plinth, we're able to remove it from the production budget.
+By modularizing the statue separately from the plinth, we're able to remove it from the production budget.
 Customers order the custom statue online.
 Because it's made-to-order, the price is determined by the 3d printing material.
 By allowing customers to choose their own material, we can create a range of pricing options suited to any customer's budget.

 ### Statue Generator